Securing Redis Client Connections

 Configure stunnel for the connection to RS by using the steps below:

-Note: The value for the accept parameter is the local IP and port that will be used for redirecting the traffic through the secure tunnel to the database endpoint configured in the connect parameter.
+database endpoint valueis the database endpoint as can be retrieved from RS.Note -The value for the accept parameter is the local IP and port that is used for redirecting the traffic through the secure tunnel to the database endpoint configured in the connect parameter.

 Copy the contents of the client certificate from cert.pem and enter them in the SSL Client Authentication field, in the RS UI, of the database you would like to secure.
 When done, be sure to save the change.